bem-site/bem-js-tutorial/02-Modifiers/02-Modifiers.en.md

 Here you can run your calculations, or code any functionality of the block.
 As there is access to the block DOM node and its children, the DOM structure can also be changed.
-With the `elem` helper you can select the elements of the block by their names.
+With the `_elem` helper you can get the block element instance by its name and then use its DOM node.

 The concept of pre-defined block states expressed with modifiers is a very powerful and efficient way to describe an interface component.